 As such, everyone and everything becomes a possible enemy.
-Like airport security during a terrorist threat, we are on the look out for every possible danger.
+Like airport security during a terrorist threat, we are on the lookout for every possible danger.
 We may overreact to the slightest comment.
 Our fear is exaggerated.
 Our thinking is distorted.
 We see everything through the filter of possible danger.
 We narrow our focus to those things that can harm us.
 Fear becomes the lens through which we see the world.
+Testing is helpful.

 We can begin to see how it is almost impossible to cultivate positive attitudes and beliefs when we are stuck in survival mode.
 During survival mode: